Atkinson-Lab/PGS_Array_WGS/README.md

 - `PRS-CS`: Contains scripts for running PRS-CS on a local machine.
 The outpus were uploaded back onto the *All of Us* platform to compute PGS.

-- `ldblk`: Contains codes for generating the whole-genome LD matrix in 1kGP + HGDP EUR.
+- `ldblk`: Contains codes for generating the whole-genome LD matrix in TGP + HGDP EUR.

 - `LDSC`: Contains codes for calculating heritability for the 10 Pan-UKBB tratis.